Piano Quintet No. 1 (Fauré): Structure

-1. Molto moderato
+I. Molto moderato

 The piano opens the work alone, with high arpeggios which Roger Nichols calls "creditable harp imitations".
 The strings join in with the modal first theme, ascending and then descending – "at the same time memorable and disturbing", in Nectoux's phrase.
 The second theme announced fortissimo by the strings alone, is contrastingly more emphatic and rhythmic:

 The three notes at A, above, recur during the movement as a motif, and are heard again in the slow movement.

 The themes are developed, with constant harmonic changes, and the movement ends gently after a coda using a new theme derived from both the first and second.
 The tempo marking for the movement in the published score is crochet=69, which Nichols suggests is a misprint for crochet=96, which is closer to the tempo usually adopted.

 The opening movement is seen by Fauré scholars as among the composer's finest compositions: for Nectoux it is "perhaps the most beautiful in the whole of his chamber music"; for Robert Orledge it is "one of Fauré's best, radiant with life and intensity"; Aaron Copland praises its technical mastery and comments that it "must convince the most recalcitrant ear of Faure's great powers of melody-making".

-2. Adagio
+II.
+Adagio

 The central slow movement opens in G Major, with the first theme played by the first violin to the accompaniment of undulating repeated chords on the piano.
 A secondary, contemplative theme is introduced by the piano, after which the lower strings have a more agitated third melody against the piano's rapid semiquavers.
 The themes are developed, leading to a central section in B minor, which begins tranquilly and gradually increases in intensity.
 The piano repeats the motif theme from the first movement, before the opening subject of the movement returns.
 After a brief return of the peaceful theme of the middle section, the movement closes, as it began, in G Major.

 The movement has divided opinion among Fauré's admirers.
 For Copland, in spite of "an expressive middle section" it was "one of Fauré's lesser creations".
 Nectoux finds the opening berceuse theme "has something rather indefinite about it".
 For Orledge the movement is "unified and forward-looking" with "a timeless quality to it".